 Flossing and Brushing Prevents Gum Disease

 Gum disease, also known as periodontal disease, is a mouth infection that destroys the soft tissue and bones that support your teeth.
 Gum disease occurs when there are too many bacteria on the surface of the teeth.
 Signs of gum disease include bad breath, swollen, red, tender gums, loose teeth, and bleeding gums.
+Click here to book a dental appointment.

 Treating Periodontal Disease